Microlocal homology: The global equivalence

 Localizing if necessary, we may assume that the above map factors as the composition of a closed immersion $\Spec C \to U' = \Spec C(0)$ and an open affine immersion $U' = \Spec C(0) \hook U_1 \underset{U}{\times} U_2$.
 As an affine open subscheme of $U$, it is clear that $U'$ is smooth.

 It is clear from the set-up that $\Spec C$ is quasi-smooth, and $C$ therefore satisfies the hypotheses of \cref{construction: standard form}.
-Using \cref{lemma: local form} and localizing $C(0)$ and $C$ if necessary (c.f.\ \cref{remark: local form}), we may use $C(0)$ (as notation suggests) and the induced map $C(0) \to C$, to obtain an object $C(1) \in \CAlg_k$ equivalent to $C$.
+Using \cref{lemma: local form} and localizing $C(0)$ and $C$ if necessary (see \cref{remark: local form}), we may use $C(0)$ (as notation suggests) and the induced map $C(0) \to C$, to obtain an object $C(1) \in \CAlg_k$ equivalent to $C$.
 Thus, we have a map $\Spec C(1) \to \Spec B_i(1)$ and a specified factorization,

 for $i=1,2$.

 Since Kuranishi charts are not intrinsic to a quasi-smooth scheme, we need a more explicit model for derived rings to prove the desired statement.
 This more explicit model is furnished by the model category of cdgas over $k$ with the standard model structure, $\cdga_k$.
 Since $k$ contains $\Q$, the underlying $\infty$-category of $\cdga_k$ is $\CAlg_k$.